 After step a) the UE shall read EFUST and EFEPSNSC.

-After step a) and before step d) the UE the ME shall mark the stored EPS NAS Security context on the USIM as invalid and therefore EFEPSNSC shall contain the content as shown below.
+After step a) and before step d) the UE the ME shall mark the stored EPS NAS Security context on the USIM as invalid and therefore invalidating the content of EFEPSNSC as described in TS 31.102 [4], subclause 4.2.92.

 During step d) the UE shall send the AuthenticationResponse message.